 The Contracting Party will ensure that such Subscriber is a Trading Member and is party to an EMDA.
 If the Contracting Party and its Affiliates fail to ask prior approval from Euronext, the Contracting Party will be liable towards Euronext for any unauthorized Use and/or Redistribution of such Information by such Subscriber; and

-the Contracting Party and its Affiliates will report its Redistribution of Real-Time Data as part of ESP Services/ASP Services to Trading Members in accordance with the reporting obligations as outlined in the EMDA Reporting Policy.
+The Contracting Party and its Affiliates will report its Redistribution of Real-Time Data as part of ESP Services/ASP Services to Trading Members in accordance with the reporting obligations as outlined in the EMDA Reporting Policy.

 Subject to clause 11.4, the Subscriber shall report its Use of Real-Time Data directly to Euronext in accordance with its EMDA and Euronext will invoice any applicable Display Use Fees for such Use directly to such Subscriber.